Tracardi/tracardi/README.md

 # Call for contributors

 We are looking for contributors.
-Would you like to help with Tracardi development contact us at tracardi.cdp@gmail.com or any social platform.
+Would you like to help with Tracardi development fork Tracardi or contact us at tracardi.cdp@gmail.com or any social platform.

 # Support us